 As a result of the Summit, participants, and more than 1,500 interested individuals, signed the Gatineau Declaration, a co-created action plan for a shared and integrated approach to protecting and restoring our great river.

 Among other recommendations, the Declaration called for the identification of a set of indicators to monitor and report on as benchmarks of our watershed’s health.
 This led to the formation of the Watershed Health Committee.

-At its most recent meeting in March 2018, the Committee continued to examine the different types of data being collected by conservation groups, municipalities, and government agencies to assess the health of the watershed.
+At a meeting in March 2018, the Committee continued to examine the different types of data being collected by conservation groups, municipalities, and government agencies to assess the health of the watershed.
 Committee members also discussed how to integrate traditional knowledge so that it can complement the work currently being done to test water quality, determine the impact of urban development on shorelines, and gauge the distribution of animal and plant species, among other measures of watershed health.

 (name & affiliation)